Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ### 5.1.4 Derived attributes

-There are 6 derived attributes, which are calculated from a corresponding primary attribute
+There are 6 derived attributes, which are calculated from a corresponding primary or secondary attribute.

 - **Armor**: Increased by Toughness and Defense, reduces incoming direct damage
 - **Boon Duration**: Increases duration of boons, 1% per 15 Concentration